 Besides light, air is also a vital component in the well-being of people.
 Research has shown that Heart Disease, Cancer, Respiratory Disease and even Stroke can be caused from the chemicals and toxins in our environments introduced into our bodies through the air we breathe.
 Aside from that, viruses can stay airborne for up to three hours and without proper ventilation the risk of transmission increases.
 Ensuring proper indoor air quality is therefore a tried-and-true method to fight against disease; WELL focuses on this in their category ‘air.’

 In providing cleaner air, autonomous and intelligent cleaning equipment can be a great asset.
 According to research, carpet covers 70% of flooring in the United States and that carpet can hold more than its weight in dirt and debris.
 Carpet works as a first line of defense and filters dirt out of the air but stores it in the carpet itself.
 Therefore, it is important to clean the carpets regularly and thoroughly.
-Autonomous cleaning equipment, like the autonomous vacuum sweeper Whiz, distributed in partnership by ICE Robotics and Softbank Robotics, helps cleaning teams keep air filtered with regular cleaning.
+Intelligent cleaning equipment like ICE Robotics IS1100L Ride on Sweeper and the autonomous vacuum sweeper Whiz, distributed in partnership with Softbank Robotics, helps cleaning teams keep air filtered with regular cleaning.
 The research showed the “amount of airborne microbes in indoor environments decreases by about 1/5 when the area is cleaned by AI vacuum cleaning robot, Whiz.”

 WELLBEING OF EMPLOYEES LEADS TO IMPROVED PRODUCTIVITY AND BETTER RESULTS